China iron ore futures jump nearly 7% after India hikes export duties

 "The key issue is on the supply side, and that would have bigger impact on market expectations (that India could offset disruptions caused by the Ukraine-Russia conflict)."

-Singapore iron ore futures SZZFM2, for June delivery, rose 1.4% to $136 a tonne.
+Singapore iron ore futures SZZFM2, for June delivery, edged up 0.6% to $135 a tonne.

-Other steelmaking ingredients on the Dalian bourse were mixed, with coking coal DJMcv1 falling 0.9% to 2,610 yuan a tonne while coke prices DCJcv1 jumped 1.2% to 3,437 yuan per tonne.
+Other steelmaking ingredients on the Dalian bourse fell, with coking coal DJMcv1 falling 2.5% to 2,567 yuan a tonne and coke prices DCJcv1 retreated from morning gains to end down 0.8% at 3,370 yuan per tonne.

-Steel rebar on the Shanghai Futures Exchange SRBcv1, for October delivery, edged up 0.2% to 4,622 yuan a tonne and hot-rolled coils SHHCcv1 gained 0.3% to 4,762 yuan per tonne.
+Steel rebar on the Shanghai Futures Exchange SRBcv1, for October delivery, dipped 0.2% to 4,604 yuan a tonne and hot-rolled coils SHHCcv1 slipped 0.3% to 4,731 yuan per tonne.

 (Reporting by Min Zhang in Beijing and Enrico Dela Cruz in Manila; Editing by Subhranshu Sahu)